ruthrootz/azure-certifications-study-notes/az-204/scott-duffy-course.md

     - you can enable Azure Insights from the monitor section of the app

 ### consuming Azure services
+- Logic App
+    - it's essentailly a workflow
+    - it's point-and-click and visual
+    - you can pick from tons of templates
+    - it's an if-this-then-that service
+    - parts
+        - trigger: HTTP request, file is added to a server, when a tweet is posted
+        - action: run an Azure Function App, upload a file, make an HTTP request, write to a DB, condition, etc.

 ### application messaging